Framebuffers/Framebuffers.github.io/content/posts/20240916-premonition/index.md

 ### The RNG system

-I'm gonna reveal two things:
+I'm going to reveal two things:
 - The game is heavily randomised.
 It rolls a difficulty level between 1-15, and each routine rolls a number between 1-20.
 If the rolled number is less or equal than the difficulty level, it follows the _unhappy_ path.
 - **Every exception thrown redirects to the dialogue generation code.** Suddenly I didn't have any bugs!
 Several examples of this technique have been done _specifically to avoid game-crashing bugs_.
 [Here is one I love the most, because I love the 68000's trap system.](https://www.youtube.com/watch?v=i9bkKw32dGw).